How a convicted criminal can buy a famous English football club

 A message to Mr X

-It was time for us to fly to Cyprus where Hunter had arranged for Billy and Angie to meet British estate agents Tony and Denise Kay who would start the process of acquiring Mr X’s new passport.
+It was time for us to fly to Cyprus where Hunter had arranged for Bill and Angie to meet British estate agents Tony and Denise Kay who would start the process of acquiring Mr X’s new passport.
 “Keith is a good friend and I’ve worked with him for many years,” said Tony.
 “We refer each other people.
 If I send someone to him, I know that he looks after me and vice versa.”

 Denise said of Keith Hunter: “He does the due diligence for us.”